 The Virgin brand was founded back in 1970 by entrepreneur Richard Branson.
-Its core business areas are travel, entertainment and lifestyle, and it
+Its core business areas are travel, entertainment and lifestyle, and it also manages ventures in financial services, transport, health care, food and drink, and telecommunications; together, Virgin's businesses consist of more than 400 companies worldwide.

 The Virgin marque is bold and clear, using the colours of red and white.
 The red contributes passion and love for the company and the white shows to be clashing with the red showing the power and drive the company represents.
 The colours also work extremely well together as they clash and ultimately grab our attention.
 The brand name "Virgin" came together when Branson and a partner were starting their first business, a record shop.
 They considered themselves virgins in business.
 The current Virgin logo was originally sketched on a paper napkin by graphic designer Trevor Key and worked on by Ray Kyte.
 Branson has described the "V" in the logo as an expressive tick, representing the Virgin seal of approval.

-their carrier bags, Virgin staff also wear a uniform consisting of the brands colours, Virgin's transport businesses airplanes and trains are also decorated and branded in the Virgin marque and colours and also branded
+Four physical elements the organisation has are included within their logo or marque onto their carrier bags, Virgin staff also wear a uniform consisting of the brands colours, Virgin's transport businesses airplanes and trains are also decorated and branded in the Virgin marque and colours and also branded themselves within one of most talked about music festivals of the Summer; V Festival.

 The company invests in and has business with numerous products which include: Banking, Beverages,Travel, Video games, Consumer electronics, Financial Services, Films, Internet, Music, Radio, Books, Cosmetics, Jewellery, Houseware, Retail, Mobile Phones and Commercial spaceflight.